1925 Georgia Tech Golden Tornado football team: Week 8: Georgia

 Rivals Georgia and Georgia Tech met for the first time since 1916.
-Quarterback Ike Williams thought the game clock read five seconds remaining in the third quarter when in actuality it was five minutes.
-Williams set up his offense for a field goal and kicked it to put Tech up 3–0 on first down.
-Luckily for Williams, Tech won 3–0.
-Georgia tried all kinds of forward passes in desperation.
+A third-quarter field goal by Ike Williams was the only scoring in the game, giving Georgia Tech a 3–0 victory.

 Georgia end Smack Thompson would yell out in his sleep, and had said "Kill the SOB" in reference to Doug Wycoff leading up to the game.
 Once during the game, the two collided with each other, knocking each unconscious.

 The starting lineup was Merckle (left end), Tharpe (left tackle), Godwin (left guard), Poole (center), Forrester (right guard), Fair (right tackle), Marshall (right end), Williams (quarterback), Wycoff (left halfback), Barron (right halfback), S. Murray (fullback).

 Week 9: Auburn

 Auburn surprised with a 7–7 tie in the final week.
 Doug Wycoff scored Tech's touchdown.
 Pea Green caught a 9-yard pass from Frank Tuxworth on Auburn's score, after a blocked Wycoff punt.

 Postseason

 Awards and honors

 Doug Wycoff received 21 of a possible 32 first-team All-Southern selections of the Associated Press composite.
 Center Owen Poole got six.
 Guard Walt Godwin also made some All-Southern teams, and tackle Six Carpenter made second-team All-Southern for Norman E. Brown.

 Godwin was named to Knute Rockne's All-America team.
 Wycoff and end Gus Merkle made Billy Evans's "National Honor Roll."